 Deviations from point 7 of the Code of Practice: All members of the election committee for the supervisory board are appointed from among the groups represented on the supervisory board, in accordance with provisions of the articles of association.

 See point 6 for information about the supervisory board.
-As of 31 December 2021 the board of directors consists of nine regularly attending members of whom two are employee representatives.
+As of 31 December 2022 the board of directors consists of nine regularly attending members of whom two are employee representatives.
 Four of the nine members of the board of directors are women.
 Members of the board of directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
-The group CEO is not a member of the board of directors.
+The group CEO and other senior employees cannot be members of the board of directors.
 None of the members of the board of directors appointed by the supervisory board, with the exception of the two employee representatives, are in any employment relationship or independent contractor relationship with the group beyond their posts as elected officers.
-The board members’ independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board members elected by the employees.
+The board members’ independence has been assessed by the election committee and are deemed to be independent, with the exception of the board members elected by the employees.
 The chair and deputy chair are elected by the supervisory board at separate elections for a two-year term.

-The composition of the board of directors shall be based on the bank’s articles of association.
+The composition of the board of directors shall be based on the bank’s articles of association, and requirements of the election committee’s instructions.
 In the election of board members the criteria of competence, capacity and diversity are in focus.
 The individual director’s background is described in the annual report.
-The board of directors meets at least 11 times each year, and the members’ attendance at meetings of the board is described in the annual report.
+The board of directors meets at least 11 times each year, and the members’ attendance at meetings of the board is stated in the annual report.
 The directors are encouraged to own the bank’s equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report and on the bank’s website.

 Deviations from point 8 of the Code of Practice: None

 The board of directors' work and procedures are regulated by board instructions, and annual plans are prepared for the work of the board.
 The board of directors manages the bank’s operations in compliance with laws, articles of association and resolutions of the supervisory board.
 The board of directors is responsible for ensuring that the assets at the bank’s disposal are managed in a safe and appropriate manner.
 The board of directors is also required to ensure that accounting and asset management are subject to satisfactory control.
-In addition the board of directors adopts the bank’s strategy, budget, market and organisational objectives and risk profile.
+In addition the board of directors adopts all material strategies, including the bank’s business strategies, risk management strategies, sustainability strategy and other strategies.
+Moreover, the board of directors adopts the budget, market and organisational objectives and risk profile.
 It is the board of directors that appoints and dismisses the group CEO.

-The board of directors receives reports on profit performance and market developments, and on the status regarding the group’s risk picture.
-The board of directors conducts an annual evaluation of its work and its competence.
+The board of directors receives inter alia reports on profit performance and market developments, and on the status regarding the group’s risk picture, compliance risk and reporting of anti-money laundering work for the group.
+The board of directors conducts an annual evaluation of its work and of its own competence.
 It reviews its working method, case handling, meeting structure and prioritising of tasks, and this provides a basis for any changes and measures needed.